Supply Chain Management

 SUPPLIER VALIDATION AND EVALUATION

-The chart “Sustainability performance of our suppliers” show their performance in the various evaluation categories used by the EcoVadis rating .
-Taking all criteria together, around 73 percent of our suppliers are within our target range of 45 to 100 points.
+The chart “Sustainability performance of our suppliers” shows their performance in the various evaluation categories used by the EcoVadis rating.
+Taking all criteria together, around 76 percent of our suppliers are within our target range of 45 to 100 points, scoring an average of 62.1 points.
+The overall average was 55.7 points.